BIFROST: A First-Principles Model of Polarization Mode Dispersion in Optical Fiber: The Top-Level Model of BIFROST

 \section{The Top-Level Model of BIFROST}

 In BIFROST, we adapt the hinge model to include physically motivated (and physically constrained) parameters (Fig.~\ref{fig:HingeModelsComp}).
 We model fiber as a step-index cylindrical waveguide, deriving refractive indices from material properties and environmental variables such as temperature.
 Birefringences from multiple physical mechanisms are included.
 Long, stable segments are specified by fiber geometry, core/cladding glass types, bend radii and twist rates where appropriate, and operating temperature.
 Each hinge is modeled as a set of fiber paddles, chosen because they are common experimental tools for manipulating polarization.
 The paddles are defined by a radius of curvature, number of fiber turns, and paddle angle.
+Variation in time must be modeled according to how environmental changes, like temperature fluctuations, affect the physical parameters of the paddles.
 Additionally, we model spinning by inserting arbitrary Jones matrix rotations in the long fiber segments, with spacing determined by typical fiber spinning periods.

 Thus, rather than specifying a \emph{desired} hinge or segment PMD, BIFROST uses physical parameters to calculate an \emph{expected} PMD.
+Unlike previous models, both our segments and our hinges are fully specified by physical parameters.
 Grounding the calculations in physical birefringence mechanisms results in a model that can describe the changes in the output polarization due to temperature, wavelength variation, and more, making BIFROST a powerful predictive tool.